tgrospic/object-algebras/README.md

 ## 1. Define effect algebra

-First we need to define Maybe algebra which means to define signature creation and elimination `Maybe` values.
-Maybe has two constructors, so to deconstruct two functions handle each case and unify the result type.
+First we need to define a `Maybe` algebra which means we need to define signature creation and elimination `Maybe` values. `Maybe` has two constructors, so we need to deconstruct two functions, handle each case appropriately, and unify the result type.

 ```csharp
 // Maybe algebra